GeekyGoyal/BigInt/README.md

 Add support for Big Integers (numbers greater than 18446744073709551615) in C along with basic mathematical operations and functions.

 ## Applications
+While practicing Competitive Programming or in most of the programming contests, you might have noticed that you are required to print the result in 10^9+7 modulo. </br>
+Ever wondered WHY? :thinking: </br>
+Because of **Integer Overflows.**  The largest integer datatype in C/C++ is _long long int_ and it can store integers from 2^(-63) to 2^(63). (~ 10^18).
+But, we might come across some cases where this range of _unsigned long long int_ will be insufficient to handle such big numbers.
 - Calculate factorial of very large integers.
 - Calculate very large nth Fibonacci number.
 - Calculate binomial coefficient of very large numbers.
+- Greatest Common Divisor.
 - Perform binary exponentiation on very large numbers or raise numbers to very large powers.
-- Greatest Common Divisor.

 ## Requirements
 - You may assume all BigInts are at most 1000 digits long, hence using malloc function, declare a 1001 element character array.
 The 1 extra element will be for the null character '\0'.